 Research Committee and minutes

-Applications received in 2012 from across all the specialties eligible for Research Medals (Clinical Biochemistry; Medical Microbiology and Virology; Histopathology; Haematology and Smaller Specialties) revealed a high level of research skills amongst the College's trainees.
-The 2012 results were announced at the meeting of the College Council which took place on 15th November 2012.
+The winners of the 2013 Research Medal were announced at the November 2013 meeting of the College Council.
 Each year, Specialty Research Medals are awarded for outstanding research work undertaken by pathologists or scientists in training, one of which receives the Gold Medal accolade.
-The 2012 Gold Medal winner, Miss Katherine Hughes, represents one of the College's smaller specialties.
-All five winners of the 2012 medal are to receive their awards at the College's 'New Fellows Ceremony' on Thursday 28 March.
-Their achievements are recorded in the Research Committee's e-Review record of December 2012.
+The 2013 Gold Medal winner, Dr Simon Paine, represents one of the College's smaller specialties.
+All winners of the 2013 medal are to receive their awards at the College's 'New Fellows Ceremony' on Thursday, 27 March 2014.

-Application closing date for 2012 was Monday, 9th July 2012.
-Any papers accepted for publication after Monday 9 July 2012 are considered eligible for the 2013 submissions.
+Application closing date for 2013 will be Monday 7th July 2014.
+Any papers accepted for publication between Monday, 1 July 2013 and Monday 30 June 2014 are considered eligible for the 2014 submissions.

 This award is open to trainees who are first author or first joint author on a single original research paper.

 Full details of the current submission process and eligibility criteria are available on the College website and are reviewed each year.

 2012 Research Medals Awarded at College during April 2013 New Fellows Ceremony